GiantPluto/VaquarWiki/The-twelve-factor-app.md

 ## I. Codebase

-One codebase tracked in revision control, many deploys
+There is only one codebase per app, but there will be many deploys of the app.

 ## II.
 Dependencies